Countryside Rangers Upcoming Events 2025

 Area: Wester Ross

-Ullapool Nature Tots for pre-school children – Your Senses in Nature, Ullapool Library
+Ullapool Nature Tots for pre-school children, Animals in Winter, Ullapool Library

 Nature Tots is aimed at children under 5 and their carers.
 It includes nature stories and activities.
-This time our topic is our senses.
-We will be heading outside to look at textures in nature, tastes, smells, colours and sounds.
+This time our theme is about snow and ice and animals keeping warm in winter.

 Time: 10.30am – 11.30am